 I have loved The Necklace ever since, have lectured on it, thought about its greatness and how much can be achieved within such a short work.
 I hope you enjoy reading and thinking about it too, and encourage you to go on to read more by this master of the short story.

-My full-length Literary Readers Guide will be available to purchase for just $4 from my shop from 1st June 2019.
+My full-length Literary Readers Guide is available to purchase for just $4 from my shop.

 Download a printable version in pdf form (6 pages) The Necklace by Guy de Maupassant